ltierney/Rpkg-proftools/README.md

 ## EXPORTED FUNCTIONS

-The package exports five functions:
+The package exports these functions:

 - `readProfileData` reads the data in the file produced by `Rprof` into a data structure used by the other functions in the package.